zouhair/NHLGames/README.md

 # /_First use_
 ## //_Requirements_
 NHLGames is an app built on .NET Framework 4.5.
 So, it's only available on Windows and works on any CPU (x86/x64).
-If you run NHLGames on Windows 7 or older you will probably need to install [.NET Framework 4.5](https://www.microsoft.com/en-ca/download/details.aspx?id=30653), but we can't garantee it will run on XP since Microsoft ended support on XP.
+If you run NHLGames on Windows 7 you will probably need to install [.NET Framework 4.5](https://www.microsoft.com/en-ca/download/details.aspx?id=30653).
+Windows XP and Vista are not supported.

 ## //_Message about the hosts file_
 First time you start NHLGames it will ask if you wish to view the Hosts file.
 That means the app has changed a system file to let you use NHLGames without issues by adding a line like this one `XXX.XXX.XXX.XXX www.hosting.site.com` at the end of it.
 If you want to view the changes, then click Yes and you will have to select Notepad to view the file.
 If NHLGames did not succesfully changed this file, see the [Server Hosts Entry](#server-hosts-entry) section.